mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 #### 36:37

 *Contact*, *sparśa*: this is not the contact which you have usually thought [of].
+(Transcriber’s Note: *contact* means contact of the six sense organs with six sense objects, plus six sense consciousnesses.)
 I don’t know how you understand contact according to psychology, but in Buddhism, contact is not the idea of contact [from the] psychological point of view, contact is a little [more] broad.
 For instance, contact is just like a pillar in a building: big pillars connecting with the rafters and many things, and supporting the whole building.
 And also each of [the pillars] has recognized differences, and form a harmoniously connected whole.
 This is *sparśa*.
 Can you imagine this?

 So sparśa is contact *as a whole*.
 This is very powerful: just like two goats fighting each other with their horns. *[He laughs.]* They’re really bumping into each other; this is *contact*.